 In the tech industry, it is quite common for participants in any region of the country to think and hope that their city is going to be the next Silicon Valley.
 While some areas have seen nascent tech scenes or some early hype from investors, many are just not quite there yet or missing elements that are needed to replicate the success of the Bay Area.
+Now Silicon Valley has competition with Phoenix’s tech scene.

 But not Phoenix.
 Phoenix has already arrived…and I don’t just mean the Suns basketball team.